 tax credit of $10,000, the cost of that $25,000 donation is just $8,750!

-For more information on the gifting program for the HOTR Foundation, please contact Development Director Jolene Obrigewitch at (701) 872-3745 or Kim Dvorak, Director of Planned Giving at the Catholic Foundation for the People of the Diocese of Bismarck at (701) 204-7206.
+For more information on the gifting program for the HOTR Foundation, please contact Development Director Jolene Obrigewitch at (701) 872-3745 or Matt Stevenson, Planned Giving Specialist at the Catholic Foundation for the People of the Diocese of Bismarck at (701) 204-7206.

 Mail your tax-deductible contribution to: